radian-software/pass-ln/CONTRIBUTING.md

 This document has helpful information for people wishing to contribute changes to `pass-ln`.

+## Running the tests

+`pass-ln` has some simple integration tests written using [ShellSpec](https://shellspec.info/).
+If you have ShellSpec installed, you can simply run `shellspec` in the repository to run the tests.
+You must have Pass and dependencies installed already.

+If you don't want to install ShellSpec, you can use [Docker](https://www.docker.com/) instead.
+Simply run `docker build .
+-t pass-ln` to build an image with all the dependencies installed, and then run `./docker/run-in-docker.bash pass-ln shellspec`.

+You can also create a pull request, and the tests will be run automatically by GitHub Actions.
+You may want to mark such a pull request as a "draft" until you are ready for it to be reviewed.

 ## Release process

 1. Update the changelog to indicate the version number and date of the